subnero1/website/products/wnc-m25mse3.md

 section_id: products
 ---

-## Silver Edition Embedded Configuration Modem
+## Silver Edition Modem

-Subnero's silver edition underwater modem is the workhorse communication node to be used in the general commercial deployments with larger range and depth-rating when compared to the research edition modem.
+Subnero's silver edition underwater modem is the workhorse communication node to be used in the general commercial deployments.
 This modem also provides options for customization and extension at many levels, allowing network protocols as well as physical layer algorithms to be implemented and tested easily.

 ## Key Features